Financial Plan Feedback

 Small Business Assessment Subclass

-Council has passed Bylaw 1321-18 to set up an assessment sub-class for small businesses.
+Council has passed Bylaw 1321-18: Small Business Assessment Subclass to set up an assessment sub-class for small businesses.
 The purpose of this bylaw is to establish a base that will allow Council to set a separate tax rate for qualifying businesses.
 In order to qualify, a small business must complete the Annual Small Business Declaration prior to December 31 of each year.

 Assessment Review Board

 Property owners who are concerned about their assessment can file a complaint with their municipality’s assessment review board.
 For more information on property assessment complaints and appeals visit the Government of Alberta's webpage.

 Deadline to be accepted on the direct debit tax payment plan is November 15th of each year.
 The current years taxes, local improvement levy plus any tax arrears must be paid in full for eligibility in the Plan.
 The payment calculation will be based on the previous year's tax levy divided by twelve (12) months.
 Any increase / decrease in the issuing of the current year's Assessment and Tax Notice will be adjusted in the month of June.

 The Seniors Property Tax Deferral program allows eligible senior homeowners to defer all or part of their property taxes through a low-interest home equity loan from the Alberta government.
 If you qualify, the Alberta government will pay all or part of your property taxes on your behalf through a low-interest loan that is secured against your home equity.
 You then re-pay the loan with interest when you sell your house, are no longer eligible, or at any time you choose.
 The Seniors Property Tax Deferral program is voluntary and homeowners must apply.

 To be eligible for the Seniors Property Tax Deferral program, you must:

 - be an Alberta resident (65 or older);

 - own a residential property in Alberta; and